How to Improve Your B2B Digital Engagement Strategy

 Particularly for marketing apps (be they web apps or native apps on desktop or mobile devices) the key question marketers should be asking about their apps is: “Are my users engaged?”
 What insightful marketers recently have learned is that just looking at clicks and time-on-page is not sufficient to develop an understanding of the user’s intent, and neither are these kinds of declarative metrics reliable indications or predictors of future behavior.

-What is digital engagement?
+What is digital customer engagement?

 “Engagement” is a metric that some marketers have started to use in the context of web analytics.
 If we look at the definition of engagement in Google Analytics documentation, they define it as: